 - Assisting you with the appeals process if your claim is denied, such as helping you file for Reconsideration, or representing you before an Administrative Law Judge.

-What Are Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI)?
+What Are Social Security Disability Insurance (SSDI) And Supplemental Security Income (SSI)?

-The Social Security Administration (SSA) provides two types of financial assistance, in the form of monthly benefits, for Arkansas residents who are unable to work due to a disabling injury or illness: Social Security Disability Insurance (SSDI), and Supplemental Security Income (SSI).
+The Social Security Administration (SSA) provides two types of financial assistance, in the form of monthly benefits, for Fayetteville, Arkansas residents who are unable to work due to a disabling injury or illness: Social Security Disability Insurance (SSDI), and Supplemental Security Income (SSI).
 Though the acronyms are similar, each program serves a different purpose and requires that beneficiaries meet different criteria.
 Core differences between SSI and SSDI are described below.

 Additionally, various state or local disability benefits may also be available to you.
-An experienced SSDI attorney or SSI lawyer can guide you through the disability application process in your Arkansas community, so that you are not unknowingly deprived of any benefits you qualify for.
+An experienced SSDI attorney or SSI lawyer can guide you through the disability application process in your community, so that you are not unknowingly deprived of any benefits you qualify for.

 The SSA follows very strict and rigorous criteria for determining disability.
 An SSDI applicant meets the SSA’s definition of “disabled” only if all three of the following facts are true: